tinygo-org/tinygo-zoo/rpi3/README.md

 ## Requirements
 You have to have three things in your PATH.
-A copy of tinygo (that includes the rpi3 and rpi3_bl devices), a "normal" copy of go of at least version 1.11, and `llvm-copy`.
+A copy of tinygo (that includes the rpi3 devices, version 0.9+), a "normal" copy of go of at least version 1.11, and `llvm-copy`.

 The "normal" go will be used (only) to compile/run a program that runs on the host